 Owning chickens for commercial or domestic purposes is fun.
 If you have been raising egg-laying chickens for several months or years, you have probably encountered different characteristics.
 The eggs of one hen may differ in colour, size, and shape from others.
-That is why backyard poultry raising is an exciting and fun activity where you can find lots of learnings.
+That is why backyard poultry raising is an exciting and fun activity where you can find lots of learning.

-Have you ever encountered an egg with a tail at some point in your poultry raising journey?
+Have you ever encountered an egg with a tail at some point in your poultry-raising journey?
 Some of you probably had.
 What did you do about it?
 This post will help you better understand the possible reasons behind this and what solutions you can do when you find some of your chicken eggs have tails.

 What Causes Eggs To Get Tails

 Have you seen multiple eggs with tails produced by your hen?
 This might be alarming, especially for first-time encounters in this situation.
-In line with that, you may be asking what causes eggs to get tails?
+In line with that, you may be asking what causes eggs to get tails.

 This question has different answers.
 But, one of the common reasons your hens produce eggs with tail thingy is the food you give to them.
 You can give your chickens different foods, including crushed eggshells and oyster shells.

 In addition, not giving your hens enough calcium could also result in calcium deficiency, which causes soft-shelled eggs with a tail.
 Thus, you must provide your hens with enough calcium supplements.
-You can either give them with oyster shell feeds.
+You can either give them oyster shell feeds.

 If you have been feeding them with crushed eggshells, I highly recommend switching to oyster shells.
 In addition, make sure to provide them with enough food that their system can handle.